 Tightly wrap any leftover shells and store them in the refrigerator for up to 3 days of the freezer for 1 month.
 To serve, cover in tin foil and gently reheat in the oven.

-Can these vegan stuffed shells be made in advance?
+Can these be made in advance?

 Yes!
 Make the shells according to the instructions below.
 If you are going to be storing the shells, wrap them in plastic wrap before baking them and place them in the refrigerator or freezer.